francosauvisky/serialjoy/README.md

 When adapter sends "!n", device must answer OK when sucessful.
 If adapter doesn't responds to "?", then go to legacy mode

+## To do

+### General

+- Create a wiki/add documentation (IMPORTANT!)

+### Device

+- Use a simpler received data <-> input action dictionary, not a switch statement within a function within a *.c file (maybe with #define or an external configuration file)
+- Add analog axes and more buttons compatibility (using data packets) (the last 3 items can be summarized in: implement better data transmission protocol)
+- Use argp or getopt to read the command-line arguments
+- Automatic identification of the serial port
+- Automatic service (daemon) which runs the program when an adapter is detected and starts at boot/user login.

+### Adapter

+- Separate adapter from this repository (and rewrite it)
+- Simplify the controller drivers (de-hardwire them) [Done!(?)]
+- Automatic identification of the controller (s)
+- Draw schematics and PCBs.
+- Better control of the device: initializing and closing controllers, etc [Partially done!]
+- More generic code: using structs for the status, analog axis, etc
+- (far) Support for more controller types (NES, SNES, PlayStation, Xbox, etc)